 E. Actions and Gestures

-For instance you tell me something and I make a negative or rather unpleasant facial motion)” or if you are trying to explain something “(it is this bad or even worse perhaps).”
-You tell me you had a little problem in your group and my eyebrows rise up and my mouth drops open, and without actually saying the words, “No!
+For instance you tell me something and I make a negative or rather unpleasant facial expression , or if you are trying to explain something You tell me you had a little problem in your group and my eyebrows rise up and my mouth drops open, and without actually saying the words, “No!
 Oh, really?
 Is that so?
 I am shocked!”
 You know immediately, “Oh Mr. Bible did not expect that.
 I better shut up.
 I had better be quiet.
 He was expecting me to say nice things to him.
 Next time I had better say nice things.”